Halloween-themed treats.

 • Class registration cancellations.
 Homeschool-Life will do some adjustments automatically, but others must be entered manually.

 • Supplies fee waivers or discounts.
-(Usually for students who already have some supplies or who paid the supply fee previously.)
+(Usually for students who paid the supply fee in a previous semester.)

-14. Occasionally, pays an instructor through Paypal for a misdirected tuition payment.
+15. Occasionally, pays an instructor through PayPal for a misdirected tuition payment.
 (This shouldn’t happen, but it has.)

-15. Maintains accuracy and completeness of our co-op’s accounting records on our Homeschool-Life website.
+16. Maintains accuracy and completeness of our co-op’s accounting records on our Homeschool-Life website, including recording:

-• Payments that were made directly to the instructor.
+• Payments that were made directly to an instructor.

 • Refunds: